let every one of you be baptized

 In Genesis 17, God gives no reason for circumcision other than it shall be a sign of the eternal covenant between God and Abraham and all of his descendants.
 God clearly commands that circumcision must occur on the eighth day of life for every Jewish male.
 Since Biblical times, male infants have been circumcised on the eighth day of life for it had been given since the time of Abraham and Isaac that each newly born son should be brought into the Covenant just as their fathers, grandfathers, and so on, had been before them.
 Ritual circumcision was originally a defining act for the young Israelite nation and continued to distinguish the Israelites (including infants) from other peoples.

-When God told Israel, " Therefore circumcise the foreskin of your heart, and be stiff-necked no longer " ( Deuteronomy 10:16 ), it meant that they were to remove their obstinate sinful thoughts from their minds.
+When God told Israel, " Therefore circumcise the foreskin of your heart, and be stiff-necked no longer " ( Deut 10:16 ), it meant that they were to remove their obstinate sinful thoughts from their minds.
 In other words, they were to purge sin from their lives and be obedient to the laws of God.
 The covenant God established between Him and the Israelites was essentially meant to be a relationship of reciprocal love and fidelity.
 The Israelites were to have no false gods before YHWH.
 This covenantal relationship contributed to a communal self-understanding and encouraged the Israelites to examine who they were as consecrated people in relation to God and how they ought to behave towards each other in their common relation to God as children of Abraham.

 The Old Covenant served to remind the nation of how God desired the people should live in relation to God and each other: compassionately, generously, and righteously.
 The eight-year-old infants were consecrated to God by their circumcision to enter this covenant of holiness.
 The ritual marked their separation from the sinfulness of the surrounding pagan nations.
 Now, the infant boys of the covenant were to be circumcised on the eighth day of their birth because this is the day of newness in Judaic tradition.
 If there are seven days in a week, the eighth day is the first day of a new week.
 The performance of circumcision on the eighth day represents God’s promise of newness to His covenant children who had formerly lived profane lives among the pagan nations.
-This rite ultimately points forward to the eighth day (the first day of a new week) on which Christ arose from the dead in newness of life.
+This rite ultimately points forward to the eighth day (the first day of a new week) on which Christ arose from the dead in the newness of life.

 Baptism proceeds from the rite of circumcision, as to how God intended that a spiritual circumcision must take place which the physical aspect of circumcision represented in the Old Covenant.
 Baptism, therefore, is a sign of inward, spiritual “circumcision.”
 Baptism is a rebirth to a new life with God and being reborn from above.
 Although circumcision isn’t a sacrament but a symbolic ritual in Judaism, there are significant parallels between the two that show how baptism fulfills circumcision, as the Old Covenant finds its fulfillment in the New that has been established by Christ through the outpouring of his blood.

 By baptism, we gain entry into the kingdom of God.
 Infants must be included as members of the body of Christ just as infants and young children were members of God’s chosen people in the Old Covenant.
 “We are members one of another.”
 Baptism not only purifies us from all sins but makes the neophyte a “new creature” and adopted child of God.
 “From the baptismal fonts is born the one people of God of the New Covenant (Catechism of the Catholic Church, 1265).
-The Old Covenant was designed as a means to impart holiness to a newly restored people who were chosen to serve God by observing His statutes.
+The Old Covenant was designed as a means to impart holiness to newly restored people who were chosen to serve God by observing His statutes.
 It served as an instrument of grace.
 In the New Covenant, we become God’s own people, “a chosen race,” and “a holy nation” by our common baptism.
 We “become living stones to be built up into a spiritual house, to be a holy priesthood” (1 Pet 2:5; 9) through the graces and spiritual gifts we receive by being baptized.

 Thus, the key benefits of baptism demand that infants should be baptized but not simply as an act of defining what it means to be God’s chosen people of the New Covenant.
 Infants are baptized in water to reap the spiritual benefits that have been merited for all of us by the blood of Christ.
 Blood and water flowed from our Savior’s side as he hung upon the cross.
 Infants should be baptized because through the sacrament they, too, receive the “grace of sanctification or justification” to have eternal life with God.
 This grace shall “enable them [as members of God’s kingdom] to believe in God, to hope in Him, and to love Him through the theological virtues [Faith, Hope, and Charity].”
 This grace will give them “the power to live and act under the prompting of the Holy Spirit through the gifts of the Holy Spirit” allowing them to “grow in goodness through the moral virtues” (CCC, 1266).
 The infant itself is separated from all the people who haven’t yet been reborn from above or from heaven.